-2.9.
-CDBG-MIT and Cross-Cutting Federal Requirements
+2.8 CDBG-MIT and Cross-Cutting Federal Requirements

-HCD and its Subrecipients must comply with all applicable federal laws and implementing regulations, including but not limited to the identified Cross-Cutting Federal Requirements set forth below.
-Further, all MIT-PPS Projects must comply with any and all applicable State of California laws and implementing regulations, and locally adopted codes, and ordinances.
+HCD and its Subrecipients must comply with all applicable federal regulations and laws, including but not limited to the identified Cross-Cutting Federal Requirements below.
+Further, all MIT-PPS Projects must comply with any and all applicable State of California and locally adopted codes, regulations, and ordinances.
 This section provides a summary of the significant and applicable Cross-Cutting Federal Requirements for all MIT-PPS activities.

-2.9.1.
-Americans with Disabilities Act
+2.8.1 Americans with Disabilities Act

-Where applicable, this section applies to all HCD Subrecipients, and vendors.
 The Americans with Disabilities Act of 1990 (ADA) modifies and expands the Rehabilitation Act of 1973 to prohibit discrimination against "a qualified individual with a Disability" in employment and public accommodations.
 The ADA requires that an individual with a physical or mental impairment who is otherwise qualified to perform the essential functions of a job, with or without reasonable accommodation, be afforded equal employment opportunity in all phases of employment.
 HCD ensures that reasonable modifications or changes to policies and procedures are made in order to guarantee people with disabilities equal access to services and programs.
 Additionally, all activities are accessible, both structurally and administratively, to persons with disabilities.
+The requirement of ADA applies to all HCD, Subrecipients, and vendors.

-2.9.2.
-Copeland Act's Anti-Kickback Provision
+2.8.2 Copeland Act's Anti-Kickback Provision

-The "Anti-Kickback" provision of the Copeland Act (40 USC, Chapter 3, Section 276c and 18 USC, Part 1, Chapter 41, Section 874; and 29 CFR Part 3) requires that workers be paid weekly, that deductions from workers' pay be permissible, and that Contractors maintain and submit weekly payrolls.
+The "Anti-Kickback" provision of the Copeland Act (40 USC, Chapter 3, Section 276c and 18 USC, Part 1, Chapter 41, Section 874; and 29 CFR Part 3) requires that workers be paid weekly, that deductions from workers' pay be permissible, and that contractors maintain and submit weekly payrolls.

-The U.S. Department of Labor describes the Copeland Act's Anti-Kickback as prohibiting Contractors and Subcontractors performing work on covered contracts from in any way inducing an employee to give up any part of the compensation to which he or she is entitled.
-The Copeland Act and implementing regulations also require Contractors and Subcontractors performing on covered contracts to pay their employees on a weekly basis and in cash or a negotiable instrument payable on demand and to submit weekly payroll reports of the wages paid to their laborers and mechanics during the preceding payroll period.
-Additionally, the Act's regulations at 29 CFR §§ 3.5 and 3.6 list payroll deductions that are permissible without the approval of DOL and those deductions that require consent of DOL and prohibit all other payroll deductions.3
+The U.S. Department of Labor describes the Copeland Act's Anti-Kickback as prohibiting contractors and subcontractors performing work on covered contracts from in any way inducing an employee to give up any part of the compensation to which he or she is entitled.
+The Copeland Act and implementing regulations also require contractors and subcontractors performing on covered contracts to pay their employees on a weekly basis and in cash or a negotiable instrument payable on demand and to submit weekly payroll reports of the wages paid to their laborers and mechanics during the preceding payroll period.
+Additionally, the Act's regulations at 29 CFR §§ 3.5 and 3.6 list payroll deductions that are permissible without the approval of DOL and those deductions that require consent of DOL and prohibit all other payroll deductions.

-2.9.3.
-Contract Work Hours and Safety Standards Act
+2.8.3 Contract Work Hours and Safety Standards Act